Getting Ready for Your Trip to Egypt

 • PASSPORT and VISA

-The expiration date on your passport needs to be sometime AFTER September 3, 2019.
-USA and Canadian citizens can receive a tourist visa upon arrival in Cairo airport.
-The fee is $25 USD in cash.
+The expiration date on your passport needs to be sometime AFTER May 24, 2020 for the Nov 2019 tour and September 8, 2020 for the March 2020 tour.
+US and Canadian citizens can receive a tourist visa upon arrival at Cairo airport.
+The current fee is $25 USD in cash or equivalent in other foreign currencies.

 You do not need any immunizations to go to Egypt at this time.
 This is a personal decision as to what feels good and safe to you.
 Doctors often recommend hepatitis and tetanus shots for traveling.

 • ATM CARD

 If you don’t already use an ATM card, it would be good to get one for traveling.
-You can set this up with a separate account that will not affect your other ones.
+You can set this up with a separate account that will not affect your other bank accounts.
 Travelers’ checks are no longer used, and cash advances with your credit card can have hefty fees.

 Check the weight of the luggage you intend to buy.
 Lightweight but strong is the best combination.
 You are allowed 1 checked bag, 1 carry-on bag and 1 personal item (ex: purse) on the flights.
 Having wheels is important.

 *Note: You do not need to buy luggage tags.
 You will receive All One World luggage tags from us.